Rules for Dress

 Your child will have a minimum of 30 minutes of fine motor development and 30 minutes of reading every day.
 We teach and practice social development practices, including manners, sharing, working in groups and self-control.

 Colors, shapes, alphabets and number recognition.
 Sorting, grouping, rhyming and memorization are daily practices.
+We use Creative Curriculum as our standard curriculum.

 Class starts at 8:30 am.
 All children should be in CLASS by that time.